Twin study: Model comparison

 A principal benefit of modeling is the ability to explicitly compare models: Rather than simply returning a value for each component, the modeler can compute confidence intervals on parameters, but, crucially, can drop and add paths and test the effect via statistics such as the AIC.
 Thus, for instance to test for predicted effects of family or shared environment on behavior, an AE model can be objectively compared to a full ACE model.
 For example, we can ask of the figure above for height: Can C (shared environment) be dropped without significant loss of fit?
 Alternatively, confidence intervals can be calculated for each path.

 Multi-group and multivariate modeling

 Multivariate modeling can give answers to questions about the genetic relationship between variables that appear independent.
 For instance: do IQ and long-term memory share genes?
 Do they share environmental causes?
 Additional benefits include the ability to deal with interval, threshold, and continuous data, retaining full information from data with missing values, integrating the latent modeling with measured variables, be they measured environments, or, now, measured molecular genetic markers such as SNPs.
 In addition, models avoid constraint problems in the crude correlation method: all parameters will lie, as they should, between 0–1 (standardized).

 Multivariate, and multiple-time wave studies, with measured environment and repeated measures of potentially causal behaviours are now the norm.
 Examples of these models include extended twin designs, simplex models, and growth-curve models.

-SEM programs such as OpenMx and other applications suited to constraints and multiple groups have made the new techniques accessible to reasonably skilled users.